The great European telecoms M&A scramble is losing momentum

 “The players that are mobile only or fixed only will have difficulties if they want to remain competitive in Europe,” Orange CEO Richard said at the annual Mobile World Congress in Barcelona.
 “We’re having this kind of discussion about consolidation in Europe because we’re having a convergence issue.”

-That desire to broaden the appeal to customers wanting a single operator for multiple services was highlighted by the announcement last week of a tie-up between mobile telecoms network operator Vodafone (VOD.L) and cable company Liberty Global (LBTYA.O).
+That desire to broaden the appeal to customers wanting a single operator for multiple services was highlighted by the announcement last week of a tie-up between mobile telecoms network operator Vodafone and cable company Liberty Global.
 The two companies are looking to combine their Dutch operations to create a stronger package of TV, broadband Internet and mobile.

-Similarly, Britain’s BT Group (BT.L) bought EE from Orange and Deutsche Telekom (DTEGn.DE) for 12.5 billion pounds ($17.4 billion) to create a single integrated network offering a combination of telecoms and TV services.
+Similarly, Britain’s BT Group bought EE from Orange and Deutsche Telekom for 12.5 billion pounds ($17.4 billion) to create a single integrated network offering a combination of telecoms and TV services.

 However, competition authorities are becoming increasingly twitchy about the shrinking number of operators in some countries.

-Hutchison also received a list of objections this month from EU’s antitrust authorities over a deal that would create Britain’s biggest mobile operator, a person familiar with the matter said.
+Hutchison also received a list of objections this month from EU’s antitrust authorities over a deal that would create Britain’s biggest telecoms operator, a person familiar with the matter said.

 EU authorities are anxious to avoid a repeat of the situation that followed the 1.3 billion euro acquisition of Orange Austria by Hutchison in 2013.
 That deal led to price increases of more than 30 percent for mobile users, Austria’s telecoms regulator said.

-The hardened attitude of competition watchdogs was emphasized in September, when a proposed merger of Telenor (TEL.OL) and TeliaSonera TLSN.ST in Denmark was withdrawn after EU Competition Commissioner Margrethe Vestager expressed concerns it would lead to higher prices for consumers, marking the first time such a deal had been blocked since telecoms companies began their M&A spree three years ago.
+The hardened attitude of competition watchdogs was emphasised in September, when a proposed merger of Telenor and TeliaSonera in Denmark was withdrawn after EU Competition Commissioner Margrethe Vestager expressed concerns it would lead to higher prices for consumers, marking the first time such a deal had been blocked since telecoms companies began their M&A spree three years ago.

 One might think that these obstacles to domestic deals would raise the prospect of pan-European consolidation among the region’s 30-plus operators, but the risks and complexity make such mega-mergers unlikely.